-- 1. Section 9.1(f)(i) is hereby amended to read as follows: - (i) The Company agrees that it shall not (i) directly or indirectly carry on activities, conduct, own an interest in or otherwise participate (whether as a supplier, lender, guarantor, investor, employer, proprietor, shareholder, agent, consultant or partner) in the manufacture, sale or distribution of or in the control or management of all or any part of a business involved in the manufacture, sale or distribution of houseware products, including, but not limited to, kitchenware, cookware, pressure cookers, pots, pans, kitchen gadgets and utensils, cutlery, thermoses, dinnerware and flatware in the United States or Canada (the "Cross-Border Products") until the second anniversary of the Exit Date, without the prior written consent of Strategic Investor, provided that the Company shall have the right to continue selling the Cross-Border Products to such customers listed in Exhibit 9.1 (f) (i) "List of Customers", and to such other customers as may be requested in writing by the Company (the "Requested Customers") and that have not been vetoed by the Strategic Investor.
-The Company shall have the right to sell to the Requested Customers only if the Company has not received a written veto from the Strategic Investor within ten (10) Business Days following the date the written notice was received by the Strategic Investor.
-Any one of the Cross-Border Products that is also sold by the Strategic Investor shall be sold by the Company at a price no less than the price identified by the Strategic Investor on an approved price list (the "Approved Price List"), as may be provided and updated by the Strategic Investor from time to time;
+1. Section 9.1(f)(i) is hereby amended to read as follows:

+(i) The Company agrees that it shall not (i) directly or indirectly carry on activities, conduct, own an interest in or otherwise participate (whether as a supplier, lender, guarantor, investor, employer, proprietor, shareholder, agent, consultant or partner) in the manufacture, sale or distribution of or in the control or management of all or any part of a business involved in the manufacture, sale or distribution of houseware products, including, but not limited to, kitchenware, cookware, pressure cookers, pots, pans, kitchen gadgets and utensils, cutlery, thermoses, dinnerware and flatware in the United States or Canada (the "Cross-Border Products") until the second anniversary of the Exit Date, without the prior written consent of Strategic Investor, provided that the Company shall have the right to continue selling the Cross-Border Products to such customers listed in Exhibit 9.1 (f) (i) "List of Customers", and to such other customers as may be requested in writing by the Company (the "Requested Customers") and that have not been vetoed by the Strategic Investor.
+The Company shall have the right to sell to the Requested Customers only if the Company has not received a written veto from the Strategic Investor within ten (10) Business Days following the date the written notice was received by the Strategic Investor on an approved price list (the "Approved Price List"), as may be provided and updated by the Strategic Investor from time to time;